amazon-ion/ion-docs/rfcs/inline_symbols.md

   to the stream establishing a new symbol ID for each of those elements.
 * Writing the top-level value itself must be deferred until the new symbols are added to the table, necessitating additional buffering of encoded output.
-* Both Readers and Writers must hold the complete symbol table in memory.
+* Both readers and writers must hold the complete symbol table in memory.
 The more entries there are in the symbol table, the more memory it will consume.
 * Symbol IDs are encoded as variable-length unsigned integers.
 The more symbol IDs there are, the more bytes it will take to encode the newest symbol IDs.